 Greece is a tourist destination not only for the summertime but, for all seasons around.
 Except for the archaeological treasures, amazing islands, and beaches, Greece has rich nature to explore.
 One of these is the gorges, they have crystal clear rivers whose water you can even drink.
 Theoretical rocks that almost touch the sky.
 Spectacular landscapes spread as far as the eye can see.
 Noisy waterfalls scatter their coolness.
 Tie your shoelaces and let’s see the 10 best gorges in Greece.

-The deepest gorge in the world is located in Epirus, it stretches for 20 kilometers and “dives” to depths that reach one kilometer.
-It is crossed by the cleanest river in Europe, the Voidomatis, with a few thousand visitors every year.
-To walk it all, it will take about 6 hours.
+Vikos gorge is the deepest gorge in the world is located in Epirus, it stretches for 20 kilometers, and “dives” to depths that reach one kilometer.
+The cleanest river crosses in Europe, the Voidomatis, with a few thousand visitors every year.
+To walk it all, will take about 6 hours.

 Also known as “Odontotos gorge”, from the name of the small legendary train that crosses it, the gorge of Vouraikos near Kalavrita village(which Kalavrita is one of the most popular ski centers in Greece), beyond the spectacular nature, with the dense vegetation and the crystal clear waters of the river that follows our steps in the longer part of the route, it also hides two wonderful surprises:

-The cave that the locals call “Court”, due to its special stalagmite formations that resemble a courtroom, and the “Siphon”, one of the narrowest passages of the gorge in which the waters of the river create the homonymous effect.
+The cave that the locals call “Court”, due to its remarkable stalagmite formations that resemble a courtroom, and the “Siphon”, one of the narrowest passages of the gorge in which the river waters create the homonymous effect.

-The most photographed, the most legendary, the most famous gorge of Greece, is located in Crete, in the south of the Prefecture of Chania, and is crossed by more or less 500 people a day every summer.
-It is the second largest gorge in Europe, after that of Verdon in France, with a length of up to 13 km.
-The most impressive, and at the same time narrowest, point is the Doors, the theoretic rocks in the photo above, the distance between which is not more than three meters.
+The most photographed, the most legendary, the most famous gorge in Crete and Greece, is located in Crete, south of the Prefecture of Chania, and is crossed by more or less 500 people a day every summer.
+It is the second-largest gorge in Europe, after that of Verdon in France, with a length of up to 13 km.
+Samaria gorge is the most impressive, and at the same time narrowest, the point is the Doors, the theoretic rocks in the photo above, the distance between which is not more than three meters.

 PANTAVREHI (always rains)